EricBorba/StorageFailurePredictor/README.md

   - Calculate total number of blocks written/read and median wearout indicators per application.
   - Determine the percentage of data written versus read and correlate with failure metrics.

+**Summary**:
+This exploratory analysis provides insights into SSD failures across various dimensions including application, model, flash technology, capacity, and lithography.
+By understanding these factors, we can improve SSD reliability and optimize their usage in different environments.

 ### Comprehensive Analysis of SSD Failure Effects and Performability with Machine Learning
 This notebook provides a comprehensive analysis of SSD failures and performability using machine learning techniques.